Araucanía Region: Demography

 Smaller numbers of Arab (largely Syrian, Lebanese and Palestinian), Chinese, Japanese, Korean and people of Euro-North American and Australian descent settled in La Araucania in the early 20th century.
 Temuco has a thriving Chinese, Taiwanese, and Syrian presence, and Capitán Pastene has a largely ethnic Italian community.
 Villarrica was where several thousand Afrikaners (or Dutch South Africans) settled after their expulsion from South Africa, following the Boer War (1899–1903).
 These towns also were influenced by early Dutch colonists in the 16th century, when the region was nicknamed New Flanders.
 The Netherlands later ceded it to Spanish colonial rule.

 During the past three decades, the city of Temuco has had the fastest rate of growth in Chile.
 According to the census of 1970, about 88,000 inhabitants lived in Temuco.
 In the census of 2000, 30 years later, the population had tripled to 250,000.
 The resort-town of Villarrica, on Lake Villarrica, has expanded rapidly.
 It is located next to the fast-growing resort of Pucón, now one of the four largest tourist destinations in Chile.
-According to the 2002 census, the most- populated cities are: Temuco (260,783, includes Padre Las Casas), Villarrica (45,531), Angol (43,801), Victoria (23,977), Lautaro (18,808), Nueva Imperial (14,980), Collipulli (14,240), Loncoche (14,191), and Traiguén (14,140).
+According to the 2024 census, the most- populated cities are: Temuco (373,174, includes Padre Las Casas), Villarrica (67,737), Angol (53,022), Lautaro (41,936), Victoria (34,464), Nueva Imperial (33,988), Pucón (32,321), Vilcún (31,575) and Freire (26,164).

+Paseo de las Artes Building, in Temuco.

 Economy

-Until recently, Araucanía was dependent on cereal farming and was known as Chile’s granary.
-Agriculture has become highly diversified; wheat is still the main crop, but production of oats, grapes, and lupines has increased significantly, and fruit and flower growing are also emerging.

-The main tourism centre in the region is the Villarrica Lake and Pucón.
+The main economic activity of the region is agriculture, with an emphasis on crops such as oats, barley, and rye, as well as lupin and potatoes.
+These crops—except for potatoes—represent the largest cultivated areas in the country.
+These same products have historically been the regional economic engine, at least since the incorporation of the region into Chilean territory.
+It is also worth highlighting the increase in berry production, such as export-oriented raspberries and blueberries, grown mainly in the Gorbea area.
+In addition, livestock production is also notable, especially in the cattle sector, which makes the region the second-largest producer in Chile, reaching more than 700,000 head of cattle annually.
+In recent years, forestry activity—particularly involving pine and eucalyptus plantations—has experienced considerable growth, mainly in the province of Malleco.

+The region has great tourism potential due to the beauty of its landscape—made up of forests, lakes, rivers, volcanoes, and mountains—and offers a wide range of hotel and resort services.

+In 2018, the number of registered companies in the Araucanía Region was 20,410.
+In the same year, the Economic Complexity Index (ECI) stood at 0.21, while the economic activities with the highest Revealed Comparative Advantage (RCA) were the manufacture of charcoal and briquettes (43.86), primary and secondary education establishments for adults (30.57), and wholesale trade of solid fuels (13.71).